Peridot birthstone of August

 One of the gems embedded in the Hoshen breastplate, a ceremonial piece worn by the high priest of the ancient Israelites was Pitda.
 Over the year, the name has been translated into ‘Topaz’, but according to Roman author Pliny the Elder (58 AD) this topaz was a green gem, most probably peridot, which was indigenous to the area near the Land of Israel.

-Characteristics: the peridot is a unique gem, in the sense that it only appears in one color – green.
+The peridot is a unique gem, in the sense that it only appears in one color – green.
 Its lively green color is also exclusive in the fact that it does not change under artificial light.

 The peridot is a hard gem to polish because its refractive index is very low, which means the stone may shatter during the polishing process.